xancia/FirstProject/README.md

 Although this was my first project assigned by my Instructor at the Per Scholas Software Engineering Course, I wanted to shoot high and make something I can be proud of, plus I really like vampire survivors.

 ## Features
-Animated Sprites for walking and shooting, somewhat optimized collision detection.
+Animated Sprites for walking and shooting, zombie death animation, somewhat optimized collision detection, bgm, sfx.

 ## How to use?
 Open in GitHub Page to play.